DrKarambit/devcontainer-collection/README.md

 ## GPU support on Windows
-Download and install the latest NVIDIA driver from the official website.
+Download and install the latest NVIDIA driver from the official website, no additional setup required.
+Works with both Docker Desktop and Docker Engine.